Identifying Bottle Necks In Student Amenities Center

 Solution

-The students looked at the layout of the building, what rooms and equipment is on each floor and the best way to move between floors.
+The students looked at the layout of the building, what rooms and equipment are on each floor and the best way to move between floors.
 The students simulated the activities in the center to balance the resources.
 The model assumes that some exhibitions or activities are being held in the center.

 Result